 You should apply via the CAO by the normal closing date of February 1st in the year of entry or by the late closing date of May 1st.

-What A level grades are required for entry to NUI Galway undergraduate courses?
+What A level grades are required for entry to University of Galway undergraduate courses?